squarism/dotfiles/README.md

 -------
 I'm assuming a clean box here.  **Please** backup your files or really read what these things do.

-  * Get a version of ZSH 4.3.x installed
+  * Get a version of ZSH 4.3.9+ installed (5.0.0 is ok too)
-  * Get a version of Vim 7.3 installed (compiled with --big
+  * Get a version of Vim 7.3 installed (7.2 and older is not ok)
+    * ./configure needs to have at least --features=big and --enable-multibyte
+    * I usually configure like this:

+      `./configure --with-features=huge --enable-multibyte --enable-clipboard=yes --enable-xterm_clipboard=yes`
+    * If you installed vim with homebrew, skip all the above
   * Install [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) like normal
     * curl -L https://github.com/robbyrussell/oh-my-zsh/raw/master/tools/install.sh | sh
   * Install [codegram/vimfiles](https://github.com/codegram/vimfiles) like normal (if you trust them there is a shorter step described on their github page)